Interaction-driven plateau transition between integer and fractional Chern Insulators

 Finally, we measure the Hall conductance using flux insertion \cite{laughlinQuantizedHallConductivity1981, thoulessQuantizedHallConductance1982a}.
-We calculate the evolution of the ground state under an adiabatic insertion of $3 \times 2 \pi$ external flux through the cylinder, and measure the charge $\Delta q$ thereby transported along the cylinder \cite{zaletelFluxInsertionEntanglement2014a, grushinCharacterizationStabilityFermionic2015, motrukDensityMatrixRenormalization2016a, motrukPhaseTransitionsAdiabatic2017a}, which relates to the Hall conductivity by $\sigma_{H} = \Delta q / \Delta \phi_{\mathrm{ext}}$.
-Flux insertion for $V=0$ confirms that the system realizes an integer CI state, finding a Hall conductivity proportional to the Chern number of the lowest Harper-Hofstadter band, $\sigma_H \propto C_1=4$.
+We calculate the ground state's evolution under an adiabatic insertion of $3 \times 2 \pi$ external flux through the cylinder, and measure the charge $\Delta q$ thereby transported along the cylinder \cite{zaletelFluxInsertionEntanglement2014a, grushinCharacterizationStabilityFermionic2015, motrukDensityMatrixRenormalization2016a, motrukPhaseTransitionsAdiabatic2017a}, which yields the Hall conductivity via $\sigma_{H} = \Delta q / \Delta \phi_{\mathrm{ext}}$.
+Flux insertion for $V=0$ confirms that the system realizes an integer CI state with Hall conductivity proportional to the Chern number of the lowest Harper-Hofstadter band, $\sigma_H \propto C_1=4$.
 Fig.~\ref{fig:transition_observables}(f) shows that this picture persists for small $V>0$.
 At interaction strengths $V>V_c$, we find $\sigma_H = 1/3$, consistent with the prediction for a $\nu = 1/3$ Laughlin state.
 The Hall conductivity $\sigma_H(V)$ discontinuously jumps between these two extremal values.
 However, near $V_c$ we cannot reliably perform the flux pumping procedure.
 Here, the insertion violates adiabaticity, evidenced by discontinuities in $q(\phi)$.
 This is understood by the increase of the correlation length near $V_c$, requiring larger bond dimensions to fully capture the many-body state.

-In sum, these different signatures clearly reveal a direct transition from the $\sigma_H=4$ CI state to a $\sigma_H=1/3$ Laughlin state.
+In sum, these multiple signatures clearly demonstrate a direct transition from the $\sigma_H=4$ CI state to a $\sigma_H=1/3$ Laughlin state.
 Near the transition, we see that our iDMRG calculation is not fully converged in the bond dimension $\chi$, highlighted by the continued increase in correlation length with $\chi$ in Fig.~\ref{fig:transition_observables}(a).
 This behaviour would be consistent with a continuous transition.
 Contrarily, the state's entanglement structure appears to evolve discontinuously at the transition, suggesting a (weakly) first order transition.
 As iDMRG on cylinders is incapable to unambiguously distinguish the nature of a quantum phase transition in two dimensions, our data could reflect either scenario.
 Further indications could be found by examining the evolution of the ground state degeneracy in a torus geometry.